 The elbow connectors automatically snap to the center of an object to save you time and can be formatted in different colors and sizes.
 Here's an example of a quick organizational chart that's been built using elbow connectors:

-To make it, the designer clicked on the toolbar ribbon, inserted a shape in the line category and selected elbow connector arrows.
+To make it, the designer clicked on the toolbar ribbon, inserted a shape in the line category and select elbow connector arrows.
 Easy!

 Adding screenshots to a presentation is a quick and easy way to communicate a specific scenario or example to your audience.